What is a tummy tuck?

 A tummy tuck is a body contouring procedure; it is not designed as a weight-loss operation.
 If you would like to lose a few pounds or tone up a bit before undergoing surgery, please let us know.
 Dr. Gallus will be happy to provide referrals for nutrition guidance, medical weight loss, and personal trainers.

-What happens during abdominoplasty surgery?
+What happens during and after abdominoplasty surgery?